-Jump in wildfires means smoke’s health impact will spread
+Health impact from smoke rises with more intense wildfires

 Death can occur within days or weeks among the most vulnerable following heavy smoke exposure, said Linda Smith, chief of the California Air Resources Board’s health branch.

-In the past decade as many as 2,500 people annually died prematurely in the U.S. from short-term wildfire smoke exposure, according to Environmental Protection Agency scientists.
+Over the past decade as many as 2,500 people annually died prematurely in the U.S. from short-term wildfire smoke exposure, according to Environmental Protection Agency scientists.

-The long-term effects have only recently come into focus, with estimates that chronic smoke exposure is causing on the order of 20,000 premature deaths per year, said Jeff Pierce, an associate professor of atmospheric science at Colorado State University.
-That figure could double by the end of this century due to hotter, dryer conditions and much longer fire seasons, said Pierce.
+The long-term effects have only recently come into focus, with estimates that chronic smoke exposure causes about 20,000 premature deaths per year, said Jeff Pierce, an associate professor of atmospheric science at Colorado State University.

+That figure could double by the end of this century due to hotter, drier conditions and much longer fire seasons, said Pierce.
 His research team compared known health impacts from air pollution against future climate scenarios to derive its projections.

 Even among wildfire experts, understanding of health impacts from smoke was elusive until recently.
 But attitudes shifted as growing awareness of climate change ushered in research examining wildfire’s potential consequences.

-Residents of Northern California, western Oregon, Washington state and the Northern Rockies are projected to suffer the worst increases in smoke exposure, according to Loretta Mickley, a senior climate research fellow at Harvard.
+Residents of Northern California, western Oregon, Washington state and the Northern Rockies are projected to suffer the worst increases in smoke exposure, according to Loretta Mickley, a senior climate research fellow at Harvard University.

 “It’s really incredible how much the U.S. has managed to clean up the air from other (pollution) sources like power plants and industry and cars,” Mickley said.
 “Climate change is throwing a new variable into the mix and increasing smoke, and that will work against our other efforts to clear the air through regulations.
 This is kind of an unexpected source of pollution and health hazard.”